AdamRJensen/adamrjensen.github.io/posts/gsoc_project_summary.md

 ## Acknowledgements
 The true hero of this project is my mentor [Kevin Anderson](https://github.com/kanderso-nrel), who first encouraged me to apply for the program and devoted countless hours to this project.
 Kevin's passion was an inspiration throughout the entire project, and am incredible thankful for all the time he spent teaching me basic software concents, helping me debug when I got stuck, and fun discussions on non-related tangent topics (like the eating habbits of antlions).

 The pvlib maintainers, Will Holmgreen, Mark Mikofski, and Cliff Hansen, have also been of invaluable help through the project - reviewing my ever-improving code and discussing the future direction of pvlib.
-I'd also like to thank Google founders, Sergey Brin and Larry Page, for coming up with the concepts for Google Summer of Code and funding future generations of open-source software developers.
+I'd also like to thank Google founders Sergey Brin and Larry Page, for coming up with the concepts for Google Summer of Code and funding future generations of open-source software developers.